-instrument weight

-Homework and quizzes 20
+instrument weight Homework and quizzes 25

-Project 10

-Test 1 15

-Test 2 15

-Test 3 15
+Tests 1-3 45 (@ 15 each)

-Final exam 25
+Final exam 30

 Letter grades (A-D) will be determined by clustering of students' semester scores.

 I will also give one point of extra credit (applied towards homework) for every mistake you find in the textbook, if you are the first to discover it.
 Bigger suggestions about the presentation (like new exercises and examples or ways to make a section more understandable) will be rewarded appropriately.